hedzr/cmdr/README.md

 ## News

 - WIP
+  - ToggleGroup:
     - assume the empty Group field with ToggleGroup
+    - set "command-path.toggleGroupName" to the hit flag full name as flipping a toggle-group.
+      For example, supposed a toggle-group 'KK' under 'server' command with 3 choices/flags: apple, banana, orange.
+For the input '--orange', these entries will be set in option store:
+      `server.orange` <== true;
+      `server.KK` <== 'orange';

 - v1.6.35
   - routine maintenance: take effects with bug fixed of logex, etc.